predicatemike/predigame-clickninja/README.md

 keydown('r', reset)
 ```
 # Version 2: Throwing Food
 Let's swap out circles for pictures of food.
 The predigame platform makes it easy to load pictures in your game.
 Just copy them to an `images` subdirectory.

-    my_machine$ mkdir images

 The click ninja includes a few food images to get started.
 Let's see what we have.

     my_machine$ ls images
     bananas.png  cherries.png ham.png      icee.png     pizza.png    taco.png